vianeyBE/CassBio.GWAS_Pipeline/README.md

 - `Wdir`: Name of the directory that contains the GAPIT results.
 For example: home/user/folder.
 - `Ddir`: Directory where is located the annotation files (annot, GFF files).
 - `pat`: Enter the path of file names to look for.
-For example: QTL_LOD_Intervals.
+For example: GAPIT.Association.GWAS_Results.
 The path must finish with a point (.).
-- `mod`: Enter the model(s) of interest.
-Options: BLINK, GLM, MLM, FarmCPU.
+- `mod`: Enter the model(s) of interest (Options: BLINK, GLM, MLM, FarmCPU).
-- `wdyw`: Enter what are you looking for to annotate.
-Options: CDS, five_prime_UTR, gene, mRNA, three_prime_UTR.
+- `wdyw`: Enter what are you looking for to annotate (Options: CDS, five_prime_UTR, gene, mRNA, three_prime_UTR).
 - `annot`: Annotation details of the genes. txt file from the genome version used for alignment.
 - `GFF`: gff3 file from the genome version used for alignment.
 - `version`: (Optional) You can choose between the genome of reference version 6.1 or 8.1 (Options: 6.1 or 8.1.
 Default = 6.1).